daremat/es6-epf/README.md

 #### 4.1.1 - Introduction

-[Jasmine](https://jasmine.github.io/) is a framework who allow to write and run unit tests for Javascript projects.
+[Jasmine](https://jasmine.github.io/) is a framework allowing to write and run unit tests for Javascript projects.

-At the end, we should have a folder _./spec_ next to the folder _./src_ who contains all our tests.
+At the end, we should have a _./spec_ folder next to our _./src_ folder containing all our tests.

 #### 4.1.2 - Installation